valentinbonneaud/domoDuino/README.md

 - DS18X20 (1-Wire) temperature sensors,
 - DHT11 humidity (and temperature) sensors,
-- SBM-20/BOI-33 Geiger tube with detector board.
+- SBM-20/BOI-33 Geiger tube with detector board,
+- BMP180 - Presure sensor.

 All the sensors' informations are sent to a webserver with PHP/JS and MySQL for handling the data.
 This server is accessible via a web browser to diplay HTML5 graph of the measurements (over differents time axis) and some statistics.
+Some measurements are also directly visible on a screen on top of the arduino.

 Schema
 -------------